-Each of the official DIYthemes Thesis Skins comes equipped with at least one custom template, most notably a Landing Page template.
+Each official Skin from DIYthemes comes equipped with at least one custom template, most notably a Landing Page template.
 The total number and type of these templates varies between the Skins.
 Additionally, users may create their own Custom Templates at any time.

 On Copying Templates ∞

 In addition to creating Custom Templates, Thesis users may also copy the exact layout of an existing template and apply it to another.
 This can greatly speed the development of a Skin, but it is important to understand that when you copy template A to template B, you are copying template A’s existing boxes to template B (rather than creating new boxes which belong specifically to template B).

 This may seem obvious, but the consequence is sometimes overlooked: When you make a change to a particular Box that is used in multiple templates, those changes will be applied to all templates which use that specific Box.
 This is by design, so that if you use the same Box in multiple templates, and want to make a change to it, you don’t have to go edit every template to make the same change.

 If instead you want a given Box to behave one way on template A, and a different way on template B, then you simply create unique Boxes for each template.
 This is why (for example) the Home template and the Single template each use separate Post Boxes, so that each can be configured independently of the other.